outhouse1/AI_UAV/README.md

-This repository contains the public experimental data, workflow configurations, source code, and certified result tables used in the paper on a knowledge-based human-LLM interaction decision support framework (K-HLIDF) for UAV emergency logistics network optimization.
+This repository contains the public experimental data, workflow configurations, source code, and certified result tables used in the paper on a knowledge-based human-LLM interaction decision support system (K-HLIDSS) for UAV emergency logistics network optimization.

 The study does not propose a new routing model or a single new metaheuristic.